bellyillish/useful-idiots/README.md

 ### Distances
 ---
+> [!NOTE]
-Affects companions that are set to "Follow" or in "Support" combat.
+> Affects companions that are set to "Follow" or in "Support" combat.
 Distances below apply to "Follow".

 - **Near:** Stay at least ~2.5m from the player.
 - **Normal:** Stay at least ~5m from the player.